stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 than a daemoniac dream of delirium.
 West had a private laboratory in an east room of the barn-like temporary edifice, assigned him on his plea that he was devising new and radical methods for the treatment of hitherto hopeless cases of maiming.
-There he worked like a butcher in the midst of his gory wares&mdash;I could never get used to the levity with which he handled and classified certain things.
+There he worked like a butcher in the midst of his gory wares--I could never get used to the levity with which he handled and classified certain things.
 At times he actually did perform marvels of surgery for the soldiers; but his chief delights were of a less public and philanthropic kind, requiring many explanations of sounds which seemed peculiar even amidst that babel of the damned.
-Among these sounds were frequent revolver-shots&mdash;surely not uncommon on a battlefield, but distinctly uncommon in an hospital.
+Among these sounds were frequent revolver-shots--surely not uncommon on a battlefield, but distinctly uncommon in an hospital.
-Dr. West&rsquo;s reanimated specimens were not meant for long existence or a large audience.
+Dr. West's reanimated specimens were not meant for long existence or a large audience.
 Besides human tissue, West employed much of the reptile embryo tissue which he had cultivated with such singular results.
-It was better than human material for maintaining life in organless fragments, and that was now my friend&rsquo;s chief activity.
+It was better than human material for maintaining life in organless fragments, and that was now my friend's chief activity.
 In a dark corner of the laboratory, over a queer incubating burner, he kept a large covered vat full of this reptilian cell-matter;
 which multiplied and grew puffily and hideously.

-  On the night of which I speak we had a splendid new specimen&mdash;a man at once physically powerful and of such high mentality that a sensitive nervous system was assured.
+  On the night of which I speak we had a splendid new specimen--a man at once physically powerful and of such high mentality that a sensitive nervous system was assured.
 It was rather ironic, for he was the officer who had helped West to his commission, and who was now to have been our associate.
 Moreover, he had in the past secretly studied the theory of reanimation to some extent under West.
 Major Sir Eric Moreland Clapham-Lee, D.S.O., was the greatest surgeon in our division, and had been hastily assigned to the St. Eloi sector when news of the heavy fighting reached headquarters.
-He had come in an a&euml;roplane piloted by the intrepid Lieut.
+He had come in an aëroplane piloted by the intrepid Lieut.
 Ronald Hill, only to be shot down when directly over his destination.
 The fall had been spectacular and awful; Hill was unrecognisable afterward, but the wreck yielded up the great surgeon in a nearly decapitated but otherwise intact condition.
 West had greedily